 Descriptions show in the Setup Wizard describing the included features for each Ensemble.

-Note that Finale 26.2 contains a lot of updates to Default Files and Ensembles, including a lot of essential features previously missing, like part and score names.
+a symbol used to represent a specific pitch and duration that Finale 26.2 contains a lot of updates to Default Files and Ensembles, including a lot of essential features previously missing, like part and A written representation of a piece of music, including the notation for all parts of an ensemble. names.

-Finale uses your chosen Default File for things like importing XML and opening MIDI.
+Finale uses your chosen Default File for things like importing XML and opening MIDI is a data protocol with information that enables computers and other sequencers to perform music according to the instructions it contains..
 We have an article on the Finale Blog that describes the process of making changes to the Default File, and where to find and save it.
-Note that the article precedes the release of Finale 26.2.
+Note that the article precedes the Following the building of tension, arrival at a resolution.
+In England, is synonymous with "bridge" of Finale 26.2.

 Creating a House Style